 Storyline Online is a free website that has a lot of examples of adults reading aloud.

-It is perfect for a listen to reading center and is definitely worth checking out!
-And did I mention it is FREE??
+It is perfect for a listen to reading center and did I mention it is FREE??
 No login required!

-It’s a lesson which teaches students that sometimes it’s hard to read smoothly the very first time you read a new story, encounter new words or new information.
+It’s a lesson that teaches students that sometimes it’s hard to read smoothly the very first time you read a new story, encounter new words, or new information.

-When this happens, students are taught to go back after they know the words, reread it and try to smooth it out, or to make what was bumpy, smooth.
+When this happens, students are taught to go back after they know the words, reread them and try to smooth it out, or to make what was bumpy, smooth.

 One last lesson from the book that your students will love is called “Fluency Phone for Feedback.”
 It allows students to listen to themselves read.
 They can either find a quiet spot in the room where they can read to themselves without disturbing others or use one of these “fluency phones” to hear themselves read (the curved tube allows for instant feedback).